Number of Service Learning Courses

 Over the last 17 years, the Service Learning Academy has supported over 2,000 service learning courses at UNO.
 Since 2012, over 150 service learning courses have been offered each academic year.
 Over time, positive growth has occurred as more and more service learning courses are offered and supported.

 There are two types of service learning projects that can take place within a service learning course: P-16 and traditional.
-P-16 initiative projects include a UNO course, community partner and a P-12 school.
+P-16 initiative projects include a UNO course, community partners, and a P-12 school.
 Traditional projects include a UNO course and a community partner.
 Over the last 3 years, the number of P-16 projects has remained consistent, while the number of traditional projects has steadily increased.

 Service Learning Courses by Academic College

 During the 2018-2019 academic year, the Service Learning Academy supported 208 service learning courses.
 These courses occurred throughout various departments at UNO.
 The majority of the courses and projects occurred in the Arts & Sciences College (34%) and the College of Public Affairs and Community Service (21%).
 The Service Learning Academy (SLA) has seen an increase in the amount of service learning courses and projects offered within the STEAM disciplines, including science, technology, engineering, art, and mathematics, however in the future SLA will focus on encouraging even more service learning within these disciplines.

 Number of Service Learning Students